birdayz/kstreams/README.md

-# kaf-streams
+# kstreams
-kaf-streams is a stream processing library for go, inspired by kafka streams.
+kstreams is a stream processing library for go, inspired by kafka streams.
 This is currently under work, and a prototype is being written.
 Goals are still under work and not yet fully clear.

 ## Goals